clouder4lucker-gif/RockMassStru-Detector-Pro-RMSDP-v.1.0/README.md

 ## 🛠️ Environment Requirements

-If you wish to run the source code directly, please ensure your environment meets the following specification:
+If you wish to run the source code directly, please ensure your environment meets the following specifications:

 * **Python Version:** **3.8.10** (Strictly recommended for compatibility with TensorFlow and Open3D).
 * **OS:** Windows 10/11 (Recommended).